talha700/talha700/README.md

 ## Routing & Switching
-I have a strong computer networking background and a hands-on experience in Cisco, Juniper & Fortigate products
+I have a strong computer networking background and a hands-on experience with Cisco and Palo Alto products
 #### Known technologies:
   - VLAN | Inter-VLAN Routing
   - STP